All Posts

 • Don’t tip anyone anywhere, they will find it very rude.

-• Japan still primarily runs on cash.
-Convenience stores usually have ATMs, I particularly recommend 7-11 because of the satisfying way it dispenses your cash (it feels like opening a loot box in a game).
+• Most places accept credit cards, but cash is still pretty important (especially smaller restaurants).
+Convenience stores usually have ATMs.
+The 7-11 ATMs are particularly great because of the satisfying way it dispenses your cash (it feels like opening a loot box in a game).

 Snapchat and the myth of unintuitive design